womenwhocode-belfast/SageMakerWorkshop/README.md

 ## AWS Region

 Once you pick which region to use, make sure you use the same region for all servies.
-Not all regions work with SageMaker so we recommend using [].
+Not all regions work with SageMaker so for this workshop and location of this workshop during the time of this workshop, we recommend using **US East (Ohio) Region.**

+For more information about regions, please [click here](https://docs.aws.amazon.com/sagemaker/latest/dg/instance-types-az.html)

 ## 1. Create S3 bucket